I love and respect artists.

 My kitty Frida inspects a wood-fired Lotus Teapot

-I had been a double English Lit and Art major in my undergraduate study before moving to Japan, and ceramics/pottery was one of my favorite classes.
+I had been a double English Lit and Art major in my undergraduate studies before moving to Japan, and ceramics and pottery were two of my favorite classes.
 After teaching ESL for 3 years and traveling Japan, I decided to make it my career.

 I attended the Aichi University of Fine Arts (愛知県立芸術大学) as a research student for a year and got to learn traditional Japanese Ceramics techniques.

-The teapot lesson by a potter from Tokoname was my favorite!!
-I learned how to make kyusu with spout inset tea strainers, and since I am a bit of a "fussy" maker, I loved it!!
-I still sometimes make this style of pot here in the US, but don’t sell very many.
+The teapot lesson by a potter from Tokoname was my favorite!
+I learned how to make kyusu with spout-inset tea strainers, and since I am a bit of a "fussy" maker, I loved it!
+I still sometimes make this style of pot here in the US, but I don’t sell very many.
 Most people seem to think it is a "neti pot" because of the side handle.
 Anyways, now I am a full-time Ceramics and Sculpture instructor at a community college in southern Arizona, and I love educating my students and the community on pottery and tea!

-I have been making pottery for over a decade, but I usually just sell in craft fairs and locally, and do not have an online sales store.
+I have been making pottery for over a decade, but I usually just sell it at craft fairs and locally and do not have an online store.
 My husband and I recently moved to a new house with room for a full studio for me, so my goal is to have my pottery business up and running within a year.

-Nearly every morning and afternoon at 10 and 3 I would enjoy tea and snacks in the teacher’s office break room with a few colleagues.
-I adored the gorgeous little snacks, and made sure to get the best omiyage whenever I would travel to bring back.
+Nearly every morning and afternoon at 10 and 3, I would enjoy tea and snacks in the teacher’s office break room with a few colleagues.
+I adored the gorgeous little snacks and made sure to get the best omiyage whenever I would travel to bring them back.

 I had become a tea lover after visiting the UK and living there for a year, but I had never drunk properly prepared green tea before!
-It was delightful and I came to love all the Japanese green teas, even the matcha which was usually presented to by third-grade students who made very amusing faces at the bitterness.
+It was delightful, and I came to love all the Japanese green teas, even the matcha, which was usually presented to me by third-grade students who made very amusing faces at the bitterness.

-I am excited once I get my private studio up and running to do a better job of showing my work online and selling in further venues.
+I am excited to do a better job of showing my work online and selling it in other venues once I get my private studio up and running.